-We know from our own life that we do not want to learn from someone who is not walking the talk.
-So when it comes to teaching our kids Godly character – we know we want to be putting it into practice.
+We know from our own lives that we do not want to learn from someone who is not walking the talk.
+So when it comes to teaching our kids Godly character we know we don’t want to be hypocrites.
+We want to be putting it into practice.
 We want to show our kids that we are growing in character.

 When we create an atmosphere of learning good responses as our normal family way, we start to create a culture of character in our family.
 This culture can only be healthy if it is based on growing rather than arriving.